Skip to content

 print(f"{termcolor.colored(_copyright_notice, color="green")}", end="\n\n")

-start_date_input = get_start_date_from_user()
+start_date_input = parser_start_date_handler(arg_parser)

-end_date_input = get_end_date_from_user()
+end_date_input = parser_end_date_handler(arg_parser)

-# Prompt for AWS profile name
+# Select profile name

-# Prompt for cost group by key
+# Select cost groupby key

-cost_groupby_key_input = get_cost_groupby_key()
+cost_groupby_key_input = parser_groupby_handler(arg_parser)

 # Fetch monthly account cost usage

-fetch_monthly_account_cost_usage = monthly_account_cost_export(
+results = monthly_account_cost_export(

 start_date_input, end_date_input,